 It’s always good to read different reviews before choosing an online language course.
 Alternatively, you can go for more than one.

 What’s important is to choose a course that’s appropriate for you.

 Some online courses focus more on some aspects and less on others.

-If you want to improve your listening skills, then you know you have to look for a course that focuses on listening.
+If you want to improve your listening skills, you know you have to look for a course focusing on listening.

 If you want to focus on grammar, choose an app that gives you the option to practice grammar with exercises.

 There are some online courses that are really comprehensive.
 Ideally, you should go for one that makes you work on all aspects of the language without forgetting about the culture and local traditions.

 This course is based on the principle of spaced repetition, which means that you’re prompted to listen and repeat certain words and patterns at certain time intervals.